kartoza/sawps/docs/src/videos/index.md

 # Training Videos

 The `Training Videos` provide a valuable resource for users to access instructional and educational content in video format.
 This section houses a diverse range of training videos covering various topics, functionalities, and best practices within the system.
+> **Note:** These should be used in conjunction with the written guides and should not be used as a substitution.

 - To view a playlist of all of the training videos, users can click on the image below.
     [![SAWPS Testing Videos](./img/testing-videos-playlist-1.png)](https://www.youtube.com/playlist?list=PLhZmjLdJAZWzRnyuulZerusnxdJCKSXza)